cdk8s-team/cdk8s/docs/get-started/python.md

 2. Optionally, install an IDE extension to enable code autocompletion.
 The Code Whisperer [VS Code](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-toolkit-vscode) and [JetBrains](https://plugins.jetbrains.com/plugin/11349-aws-toolkit) Extensions available in the AWS Toolkit support auto-completion for CDK8s and CDK8s+.

 ### Install the CLI
-To initialize a new project and generate Kubernetes manifests, we need the CDK8s CLI:
+To initialize a CDK8s project and auto-generate Kubernetes manifests based on our code, we need the CDK8s CLI:

 1. Run the following command to install the CLI using [Homebrew](https://brew.sh/).
 For more installation methods, see [Install the CDK8s CLI](cli/installation.md).
 ```console